 knew who Alicia was.
 I know it sounds marky to say, but you will be surprised (not in WSU, as I never had this problem here) what “name” talents do not want

 to do jobs or put people over.
-I can understand there are exceptions for every case, but really, the money is the fucking same.
+I can understand there are exceptions for every case, but really, the money is the .ing same.
 I mean yes, there are some

-indy promoters who have no fucking clue what they are doing, but a lot of them do.
+indy promoters who have no .ing clue what they are doing, but a lot of them do.
 No one is trying to sabotage their product when they ask people to do jobs,

 they are trying to make their company as profitable and as good as they see fit.
 I mean if I asked Mercedes Martinez to do a clean job to say a Rick Cataldo

 in WSU, I could understand why I would get slapped and be refused, but for the most part, promoters when they use names, are using names to get the locals

 After dealing with Eric, Eric promised Luna would be there for our second show, so we started promoting Alicia, who was really getting into the prime of her

 indy career as a heel vs Luna vachon.
 Obviously, Luna would be the big babyface.
 However, I didn’t know what Luna Vachon was going to show up, would it be

 the TV name who just wanted to do one bump and collect their money, or someone who really wanted to believe in what we were trying to do.
 I mean, there are a